Mohawk Group Holdings - Consensus Indicates Potential 42.5% Upside

-Mohawk Group Holdings found using ticker (MWK) have now 5 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 25 and 16 and has a mean target at 20.2.
+Mohawk Group Holdings found using ticker (MWK) now have 5 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 25 and 16 with the average target price sitting at 20.2.
 With the stocks previous close at 14.18 this now indicates there is a potential upside of 42.5%.
-The day 50 moving average is 9 and the 200 day MA is 7.73.
-The market cap for the company is $424m.
-Visit the company website at: http://www.mohawkgp.com
+The day 50 moving average is 9 and the 200 moving average now moves to 7.73.
+The company has a market cap of $424m.
+You can visit the company’s website by visiting: http://www.mohawkgp.com

 Mohawk Group Holdings, together with its subsidiaries, operates as a technology-enabled consumer products company in the United States and internationally.
 The company provides home and kitchen appliances; kitchenware; environmental appliances, such as dehumidifiers and air conditioners; beauty related products; and consumer electronics under the hOmeLabs, Vremi, Xtava, and RIF6 brands.
 It primarily serves individual online consumers through Amazon and other e-commerce platforms, as well as through its owned and operated websites and other marketplaces.
 The company was founded in 2014 and is headquartered in New York, New York.